Cyberghost5/wbs/README.md

 ## 📄 License

-© 2026 World Branding and Signage Summit.
+© 2026 Global Branding and Signage Summit.
 All rights reserved.

 ---